kurokida/PsychWebTool/docs/howtouse.md

 await pressKey([" "]);
 ```

 **_await_** is a very important keyword in PsychWebTool, please do not forget it.
-The space between double quotation is also important. pressKey([" "]) means waitng for the space key.
+The space between double quotation is also important. pressKey([" "]) means waiting for the space key.
 If you are waiting for the "s" key, you should write as follows.

 ```
 await pressKey(["s"]);